 where Tp is the turning temperature, and Tr is the temperature at the river surface's edge.

+【up2024 0425 20:52】

 The index of RCI has a limitation in that it only indicates the maximum temperature reduction within the riverside area, neglecting the non-linear variations in surface temperature.
 To provide a more comprehensive insight into the inland penetration of river cooling, the index of Cumulative River Cooling Intensity (CRCI) was employed in this study.
-CRCI was defined as the cumulative difference between the turning temperature and the non-linear temperature curve from the river surface's edge to the first turning point, as depicted in the shaded area of Fig. 3.
+CRCI is defined as the cumulative difference between the turning temperature and the non-linear temperature curve from the river surface's edge to the first turning point, as depicted in the shaded area of Fig. 3.
 The equation is given by:

 CRCI = 0RCD(Tp − Tc) (5)